 Best practice #2: As an admin, you get to set keywords or tags, status, questions... be careful to respect the rules!

-You are the admins or super admins.
-With these great powers come great responsibilities.
-Particularly, you have access to your organisation’s parameters, from where you can define status (there are some by default), contact forms, surveys, or tags for your entire organization)
+You are an admin or super admin.
+With great power come great responsibility.
+In particular, you have access to your organization’s parameters, from which you can define status (there are some by default), contact forms, surveys, or tags for your entire organization)

 Remember that the tags and fields you create must remain adequate and not excessive in terms of purpose.